datake/AcademicWriting/README.md

 Importantly, note that ...

 ## 9. Others
 serve as, allow
 We emphasize that the discussion below is highly speculative in nature, but our finding sheds light on .. for robust deep learning.
 While far from perfect, ...
 in the sense that
+akin to > similar to
+relative to > compared with

 ## 10. Common use in Introductin part
 (1)This issue has gained increasing attention in recent years, and efforts to improve it have grown substantially.